 The ease of opening new accounts means it’s easier to spread the cash between a number of providers, to keep more of your money protected under the FSCS.
 One thing to be aware of is that if you hold cash outside the platform with a provider that you are also considering on the platform, you need to add up ALL the funds, both on and off the platform, when checking if you are with the FSCS limits.

 You can have complete visibility of all your cash savings accounts when you log onto your platform account, including when they mature and what interest rates you are earning.
 You will also be reminded when you have a bond about to mature and some platforms will let you know if a new and better paying non-fixed rate account has been added that you may want to switch to.

 Another huge time saver is that the platform will produce a single tax certificate at the end of the year – no more calling around to all providers in order to make sure you know exactly what interest you have earned and therefore if you are paying the right amount of tax.

 The best way to maximise interest on your savings is to shop around.
 Actively manage your cash savings and switch to the highest paying accounts to earn better interest.
 For too many years now, high street banks have relied on our inertia and so pay some the lowest rates on the market, especially on older, obsolete accounts that people have held for far too long.

 The latest innovation in the savings market, Cash Savings Platforms, are growing in breadth and popularity.
 Their evolution is exciting and, hopefully, as they continue to develop, this will reduce the inertia that savers suffer from, as they make it easier for people to switch.

 Do you need help with your cash savings?
-Why not get in touch and arrange a free consultation to speak to an adviser about services that could benefit you.
+Why not get in touch and arrange a free initial consultation to speak to an adviser about services that could benefit you.